How to Find Strong Buy Retail and Wholesale Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Macy's is in the process of a complete makeover and has outlined plans under its three-year Polaris Strategy to adapt better to the new retail ecosystem.
-Notably, the company is banking on Backstage locations, Vendor Direct, Store Pickup, Loyalty Program, Growth150 stores, ‘mobile first’ strategy and Destination Businesses.
-The department store chain is investing in areas where it has strong foothold, and these include dresses, fine jewelry, fragrances, men’s tailored, women's shoes and beauty.
+Target Corporation (TGT) has evolved from just being a pure brick-&-mortar retailer to an omni-channel entity.
+The company has been making investment in technologies, improving websites and mobile apps and modernizing supply chain to keep pace with the changing retail landscape and better compete with pure e-commerce players.
+Its acquisition of Shipt to provide same-day delivery of groceries, essentials, home, electronics as well as other products is worth noting.

-Seven analysts revised their earnings estimate higher in the last 60 days for fiscal 2022, while the Zacks Consensus Estimate has increased $1.39 to $2.15 per share.
-M also boasts an average earnings surprise of 161.8%.
+For fiscal 2022, 12 analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $3.17 to $11.83 per share.
+TGT boasts an average earnings surprise of 62.1%.

-Earnings are expected to grow 197.3% for the current fiscal year, while revenue is projected to increase 27.6%.
+Earnings are forecasted to see growth of 25.6% for the current fiscal year, and sales are expected to increase 9.1%.

-Even more impressive, M has gained in value over the past four weeks, up 3.8% compared to the S&P 500's gain of 2.2%.
+TGT has been moving higher over the past four weeks as well, up 5.5% compared to the S&P 500's gain of 1.7%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Macy's should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Target should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.